ferranpujolcamins/ferranpujolcamins.github.io/resume.md

   <tr>
     <td>Apr.
 2016 – Dec.
 2018</td>
     <td>iOS Developer</td>
-    <td><p>At Basetis I worked in several iOS projects for several clients.
+    <td><p>At Basetis I worked on several iOS projects for several clients.
     I also worked as a QA on an electronic voting project for a client.</p></td>
   </tr>
 </table>